black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 66
 Now update button2.innerText and button3.innerText to be assigned the second and third values of the "button text" array, respectively.

+# Step 67
+Following the same pattern as you did for the button text, update the three buttons' onclick assignments to be the first, second, and third values of the "button functions" array.